allingeek/nmap-sd/README.md

 The discovery will run every 30 seconds and take some time to perform the task itself.
 The runtime currently scales O(N*M) where N is the number of hosts on the overlay network and M is the number of ports that you are scanning.
 By default, after each pass the script will generate a JSON encoded line to STDOUT.
 The script will additionally write an authoritative report (named, "report") to a volume mounted at /nmap-sd.

+## How Should I Use This?

+Run one of these along side your LB and some LB configuration sidekick.
+The LB configuration sidekick should read the report at /nmap-sd/report and munge the map into an appropriate upstream configuration (which has already been injected into your LB container), and send a SIGHUP to the LB if config has changed.

+Note: I'm going to write a few of these when I get a second.

 ## Examples

 Suppose you wanted to discover all the nodes on an overlay that were listening on port 80, 2000, 3000, 4000, and 5000.
 Running the following command would generate a JSON map with the results: